 Award-winning photographer Russell “Rip” Payne (1917-1990) was active in the Charlottesville area for more than half a century, working as a photojournalist, commercial and wedding photographer and artist.
 His incredible collection of images totals tens of thousands of prints, negatives and slides.
-In this photo, three men escape an exploring factory in Crozet, August 4, 1957.
+In this photo, three men escape an exploding factory in Crozet, August 4, 1957.

 The Gallery of Firsts

 A unique collection of paintings by Charlottesville artist Doris Collins documents the now-lost Vinegar Hill community before its destruction in the early 1960s.
-Part of “urban renwal” design, the razing of the heart of the African-American community of Charlottesville remains controversial to this very day.
+Part of “urban renewal” design, the razing of the heart of the African-American community of Charlottesville remains controversial to this very day.
 Collins’ work is an important historic record of the homes and businesses that once made up this neighborhood, an entire part of downtown that was so tragically wiped from the landscape.

 Sign up for Free